Anacostia Historic District: History of the district

 The first permanent modern settlement of size in the Anacostia Historic District came in 1820.
-The growth of the Washington Navy Yard created the need to provide housing for the many new employees working at the facility, but little land was available for new construction in the area and housing prices were high.
+The growth of the Washington Navy Yard created the need to provide housing for the many new employees working there.
+Still, little land was available for new construction in the area, and housing prices were high.
 Consequently, in 1818, the privately owned "Upper Navy Yard Bridge" was built over the Anacostia River at 11th Street SE.
 A toll bridge, this bridge was designed to permit easy access to Anacostia so that housing could be constructed on the eastern shore of the Anacostia River.
-Prior to the construction of this bridge and others upstream, there were no mudflats along the banks of the Anacostia.
-The bridges shifted currents and slowed the flow of the river, and within a decade extensive flats had built up along the shore.
+Before the construction of this bridge and others upstream, there were no mudflats along the banks of the Anacostia.
+The bridges shifted currents and slowed the river's flow, and within a decade, extensive flats had built up along the shore.
 In 1820, the town of Good Hope, D.C., was founded around a tavern located near the current intersection of Good Hope Road SE and Alabama Avenue SE (forming the current neighborhood of Good Hope).
 Businesses began to construct buildings along Upper Marlborough Road (called Good Hope Road SE today) toward the village of Good Hope, forming the Anacostia Business District.
 In the late 1820s or early 1830s, Marbury sold his land to Enoch Tucker, who rented out part of the land to tenant farmers and built his home near the intersection of Upper Marlborough Road and Piscataway Road (now Martin Luther King, Jr. Avenue SE).
 A post office was established in the area and named Good Hope Station.
 In 1849, the post office's name was changed to Anacostia.